-When you configured the Wasabi Surveillance Cloud (WSC) software, you established an initial source-target pair when pairing your source (VMS) with a target (Wasabi bucket storage).
-However, you can establish additional source-target pairs, as needed.
+When configuring the WSC software, you established an initial source-target pair between your source (VMS) and target (Wasabi bucket).
+You can establish additional source-target pairs, as needed.

-Before pairing a source with a target, it is best practice to create a bucket in your WSC storage account for each source that you intend to pair with your target.
-For instructions on creating a bucket, refer to Creating a Bucket.
-However, you can create a new bucket directly from the WSC software, as described below.
+Before pairing a source with a target, it is best practice to create a separate bucket for each source that you intend to pair.
+You can either create a new bucket in your WSC storage account or directly from the WSC software, as described below.

 Adding a Source

-Navigate to the location of the folder from which Wasabi will replicate data.
-This should be the folder that contains the video recordings.
+Navigate to the folder location.
+This should be the folder that contains the video recordings to replicate to Wasabi.

 If the parent folder of the selected folder is already paired with a target, the selected folder cannot be used as a new source.